Social Security Numbers

 After the SSN Is Issued

-• Make sure to report your Social Security number to Human Resources as soon as you receive it by either presenting the card in person to Human Resources or contacting the ISO for instructions on how to upload it securely from your computer on OneDrive.
+1. Make sure to report your Social Security number by December 21st in any year, either by presenting the card in person to Human Resources (California residents) or contacting the ISO for instructions on how to upload the card securely from your computer on OneDrive (Florida or California residents).
 In California, you may go to the front desk of the Administration Building to show your new SSN card.
 Please do not ever send your social security number or a copy of your SS card to anyone by email, as it is not secure.